jpz4085/BOOTDISK/Support/Readme.txt

 FreeDOS 1.2 – Create a boot disk containing a basic set of utilities like FDISk,FORMAT,SYS,EDIT,etc.

 MS-DOS 8.0 – Create a boot disk using the DOS version included with Windows XP to 8.1.
-The DOS system files must be extracted from diskcopy.dll and patched using the script provided in the Support folder.
+The DOS system files must be extracted from the diskcopy.dll library using the script provided in the Support folder.
-The library can be found under Windows\SysWOW64 on a working system or inside install.wim on ISO media.
+This file can be found under Windows\SysWOW64 on a working system and inside install.wim on ISO media.

-Windows – Create a bootable Windows installation disk and optionally extract an ISO image to the disk.
-Under Linux the ISO file path must not contain single quotes so copy/paste the file into terminal but not drag and drop.
+Windows – Create bootable Windows installation media using GPT or MBR partition schemes and optionally extract an ISO image to the disk.
+Under Linux the ISO file path must not contain single quotes so copy and paste the file into terminal but don't drag and drop.
 When using exFAT or NTFS format the disk can be made UEFI bootable using UEFI:NTFS which is downloaded automatically when launching the main script.

 Requirements:
 =============